clemdesign/grav-plugin-adsense/README.md

 For page content, plugin allow user to define a list of Adsense blocs and integrate it through [Shortcode](https://github.com/getgrav/grav-plugin-shortcode-core).

-Development of this version of Adsense is inspirated from [Adsense Grav plugin](https://github.com/muuvmuuv/grav-plugin-adsense) of Muuvmuuv.
+Development of this version of Adsense plugin is inspirated from [Adsense Grav plugin](https://github.com/muuvmuuv/grav-plugin-adsense) of [Marvin Heilemann](https://github.com/muuvmuuv/).

-## Installation and Updates
+## Installation

-Installing or updating the `Adsense 2` plugin can be done in manual installation  by downloading this plugin and extracting all plugin files to
+Installing the `Adsense 2` plugin can be done only in manual installation mode by downloading this one and extracting all files to

     user/plugins/adsense2